-The survey found that 55% of people eat or prepare food while on a conference call.
+The survey found that 55 percent of people eat or prepare food while on a conference call.
 They must not be contributing much if their mouths are full.
 On one hand I get it; I keep snacks at my desk and am known to gobble them up at any given time.
 But, on a call?

 I’m envisioning a scenario in which I am on a conference call with a lot of people.
 I’m feeling peckish, so I grab a handful of salty peanuts.
 Then, I’m asked a question by my boss.
 Now everyone has to wait while I properly masticate and swallow my food.
 It’s either that or I spit them out.
 Either way, it doesn’t look (or sound) good.